-The Commission intends to issue additional bonds under the Senior Indenture: (i) in December 2011 to refund certain Senior Revenue Bonds; and (ii) during the Spring/Summer of 2012 to finance costs of the Commission's ten-year capital plan and possibly to refund certain Senior Revenue Bonds.
-The Commission also intends to issue additional bonds under the Subordinate Indenture during the Spring of 2012 to finance one or more quarterly payments to PennDOT pursuant to the Funding Agreement.
+The Commission intends to issue additional bonds under the Senior Indenture during the Spring/Summer of 2012 to finance costs of the Commission's ten-year capital plan and possibly to refund certain Senior Revenue Bonds.
+On October 26, 2011, the Commission sold its \$126,740,000 of Turnpike Subordinate Revenue Bonds, Series B of 2011 and \$98,910,000 of Motor License Fund-Enhanced Turnpike Subordinate Special Revenue Bonds, Series B of 2011 (collectively, the "Fall 2011 Subordinate Indenture Bonds") to fund quarterly payments to PennDOT pursuant to the Funding Agreement.
+The Fall